Bruhadev45/Task-Manager/README.md

 **Live Demo**: [https://your-app.vercel.app](https://your-app.vercel.app)

-For detailed deployment instructions, see `VERCEL_ENV_SETUP.md`.

 ### Backend Deployment

 The backend can be deployed on Railway, Render, or Heroku.
-See `DEPLOYMENT_TROUBLESHOOTING.md` for detailed instructions.
+Make sure to set the `SUPABASE_URL` and `SUPABASE_KEY` environment variables in your deployment platform.

 ## 📚 Additional Documentation

-- **Deployment Setup**: See `VERCEL_ENV_SETUP.md` for Vercel environment variable configuration
-- **Deployment Troubleshooting**: See `DEPLOYMENT_TROUBLESHOOTING.md` for common deployment issues
 - **Database Migration**: See `database/MIGRATION_GUIDE.md` for database setup instructions

 ---